jacderida/jacderida.github.io/source/_posts/2014-06-25-automating-a-postgresql-development-environment.markdown

 ]

 ```
 Nothing much to point out, other than we're using the minimal install for CentOS, which comes in at a compact 400MB.
-Noteworthy is the configuration is assuming the ISO is in the same directory as the template.
+Noteworthy is the configuration assuming the ISO is in the same directory as the template.
 You can put a full web based URL in there, or a network location (which often comes in useful in a corporate environment).
 Unfortunately, my internet connection tends to be pretty unreliable these days, so I'm making the assumption the ISO has been downloaded in advance (of course, an ISO wouldn't be committed to the repository).

 Here's a look at the Kickstart file, ks.cfg, located in the http directory.